Please Write a Review if you feel this page has been of assistance.

 We will look at the subdivision process in general and zero in on various aspects for further clarification.
 Note that simple single lot subdivisions may not generate some or all of the issues raised below; however some will!
 What follows therefore is general in nature; in some cases an issue arises that needs special attention and clarification.
 The text in “quotation” marks & italics is taken from our standard documents forwarded to clients at the time of lodging an application with Council & to solicitors requesting the Schedule of Easements.
 It is inserted to highlight various aspects of the process.
 Those subdivisions not requiring Council Approval (a Council permit) will be dealt with later in this brief.

 Search of Information: The surveyor takes responsibility for utilising the most up to date survey information.
 Therefore, whilst an owner with a copy of his title or survey information is of assistance in this process, the surveyor must still undertake his own Search of records.
 This generates a State Government cost that becomes part of time and costs accounted to the client.
-Search involving plans from the Central Plan Office (CPO) are done by hand by Titles Office staff and generate time costs accordingly.
+Search involving plans that are done by hand by Titles Office staff generate time costs accordingly.
 Occasionally search is required that involves a professional search which generates further costs.
 Council and other records may also be sought.

 Discussions & Advice: It is essential to determine from the client ‘what are they trying to achieve’.
 This seems simple but it is important to know the subdivision envisaged is to: generate cash? reduce maintenance? better amenity? etc. Discussions are held with Council officers in an attempt to be fore-warned of most issues that may arise in the process.
 This information is then passed onto the client and a determination made whether to proceed with the application or not.
 Note at this point we are still ‘best guessing’; we will only really know the full issues once we lodge an official application.

-Most applications larger than a small number of lots will involve the expertise of a Town Planner.
+Most applications larger than a small number of lots will involve the expertise of a Town Planner to assess what Planning Processes Relating to Developments need to be followed.
 At this time an assessment can be made (but not always; sometimes issues arise later within the process) whether there is a need to involve other consultants to deal with any specific issues.
 For example, due to a historical problem, any application within the City of Glenorchy must be accompanied by a Geo-technical Report.
 Any application proposing effluent disposal by means of any system other than a piped sewer, normally requires an independent effluent disposal report.
 Any application in a Bush Fire prone area will need a BAL Report (Building Attack Level-BAL-relating to Fire Risk).
 We recommend that an application is lodged with Council with associated reports only relating to those topics that are clearly essential to allow assessment.
 Hence the comment below:

 “We advise that even though the proposal complies with Council’s planning for the area, approval is not automatic.
 Recent experience would indicate that Council’s might also need to be determining the effect on the amenity of the area of the development.